 Did you know that processing audio is one of the most CPU-intensive tasks that people do on computers today?

 When processing audio, most signal and effect chains have to happen sequentially.
 Basically what that means is that you want a processor (CPU) with fast single core performance.
 DAWs still take advance of multiple cores (i.e. Intel Quad Core) though.
-7th generation Intel i7 processors are the best, followed by Intel i5 CPUs.
+8th generation Intel i7 processors are the best, but 7th gen versions aren’t far behind.

 As for RAM, don’t go less than 8GB.
 I highly recommend getting configurations with at least 16GB though.

 For the most part, these will be Windows-based PC’s, but there will be a couple great options from Apple.

 Keep in mind that the better the specs you get now, the longer your computer will last.
 Think of getting a desktop or all-in-one computer as an investment.